Transmission ERDA of ubiquitous deuterium in H-containing materials: Results and discussion

-In the above procedure, the He$^{2+}$ energies to be considered are not only 8.00 MeV at the surfaces of the films, but also 7.79 and 7.90 MeV at the backsurfaces of the mylar and PPS films, respectively.
-The values of ${\rm d}\sigma / {\rm d}\Omega$ at 3.2$^{\circ}$ obtained for D are 1.26, 1.17, and 1.08 b/sr \footnote{The corresponding values in the center of mass system, given in \cite{Gal1955}, are 0.316, 0.293, and 0.270 b/sr, respectively.} for the He$^{2+}$ energies of 8.00, 7.90, and 7.79 MeV, respectively, while the corresponding values for H from IBANDL are 1.86, 1.83, and 1.79 b/sr, respectively.
-Therefore, we obtain $\sigma_{\rm H}/\sigma_{\rm D}=$1.48, 1.56, and 1.66 for He energies of 8.00, 7.90, and 7.79 MeV, respectively.
-By taking into account the energy loss of He when passing through the mylar and PPS films, the most suitable values of $\sigma_{\rm H}/\sigma_{\rm D}$ to be used are (1.48+1.66)/2=1.57 and (1.48+1.56)/2=1.52 for mylar and PPS, respectively.
-The values of D/H obtained from equation (\ref{eq-1}) are summarized in table \ref{table-1}, together with the corresponding D densities.
+In the above procedure, the He$^{2+}$ energies to be considered are not only 8.02 MeV at the surfaces of the films, but also 7.81 and 7.92 MeV at the backsurfaces of the mylar and PPS films, respectively.
+The values of ${\rm d}\sigma / {\rm d}\Omega$ at 3.2$^{\circ}$ obtained for D are 1.28, 1.19, and 1.11 b/sr \footnote{The corresponding values in the center of mass system, given in \cite{Gal1955}, are 0.320, 0.296, and 0.276 b/sr, respectively.} for the He$^{2+}$ energies of 8.02, 7.92, and 7.81 MeV, respectively, while the corresponding values for H from IBANDL are 1.87, 1.83, and 1.79 b/sr, respectively.
+Therefore, we obtain $\sigma_{\rm H}/\sigma_{\rm D}=1.46$, 1.54, and 1.63 for He energies of 8.02, 7.92, and 7.81 MeV, respectively.
+By taking into account the small energy losses of He when passing through the mylar and PPS films, the suitable values of $\sigma_{\rm H}/\sigma_{\rm D}$ to be used are $(1.46+1.63)/2=1.54$ and $(1.46+1.54)/2=1.50$ for mylar and PPS, respectively.
+The values of D/H obtained from Eq. (\ref{eq-1}) are summarized in Table \ref{table-1}, together with the corresponding D concentrations obtained using known concentrations of H in mylar and PPS ($3.485 \times 10^{22}$ and $3.006 \times 10^{22}$ cm$^{-3}$, respectively).
 It is noted that the uncertainty of 2.2\% in the experimental cross sections by Galonsky and coworkers is only a minor factor in determining the D/H ratios.

-The determined values of D/H in the mylar and PPS films are only slightly higher than that of the Standard Mean Ocean Water (V-SMOW) value of $(1.5576\pm0.0010)\times 10^{-4}$ \cite{DeW1980}.
-This means that no appreciable concentration of D occurs in the production process of these films.
-The present work demonstrates the wide applicability of T-ERDA to non-destructive determination of D/H ratios in solids.
+The determined values of D/H in the mylar and PPS films are slightly deviated from the Standard Mean Ocean Water (V-SMOW) value of $(1.5576\pm0.0010)\times 10^{-4}$ \cite{DeW1980}.
+To discuss such deviation from the V-SMOW value, accumulation of T-ERDA data with higher sensitivity than in the present case is required.
+Nevertheless, the present work has confirmed the wide applicability of T-ERDA to non-destructive determination of D/H ratios in solids.